newcleo-dev-team/lbh15/README.rst

 - lbh15: contains all modules, classes and methods implemented in lbh15
-- docs: contains materials for the generation of the documentation (Sphinx v5.1.0)
+- docs: contains materials for the generation of the documentation by Sphinx
-- tests: collection of tests used to verify correct implementation
+- tests: collection of tests used to verify the correct implementation

 Dependencies
 ------------

-- Python 3.8.10
+- Python >=3.8.10
+- Sphinx >=5.1.0
-- scipy 1.8.1
+- SciPy >=1.8.1
-- numpy 1.22.3
+- NumPy >=1.22.3

 Installation
 ------------
-To install the package lbh15 simply type the following command:
+To install the package lbh15, type please the following command:

   .. code-block:: bash